Morgan Stanley lending business shines amid gloomy overall results

 In the last several years, Morgan Stanley has hired hundreds of bankers, underwriters, and back-office staff to help it write more mortgages and specialized loans.
 It has revamped its compensation structure to encourage its brokers to make loans, and has marketed its offerings more aggressively with clients.

 Morgan Stanley’s efforts to ramp up lending underscores how since the financial crisis, investment banks have made themselves more and more like universal banks by increasing their retail and commercial banking activities.
-Even Goldman Sachs Group Inc, which is clinging to its traditional investment banking focus, has agreed to acquire GE Capital’s online deposit business.
+Even Goldman Sachs Group Inc (GS.N), which is clinging to its traditional investment banking focus, has agreed to acquire GE Capital’s (GE.N) online deposit business.

 Morgan Stanley’s executives often trumpet the relatively stable earnings that wealth management offers, as opposed to a business like trading, where revenue can plunge in any given quarter.
 In the third quarter, for example, excluding accounting adjustments linked to the values of the bank’s own debt, bond trading revenue fell 42 percent to $583 million.